-Studio Arts does not guarantee any student gainful employment but is dedicated to helping them find work.
+Studio Arts does not guarantee any student gainful employment, but is dedicated to helping them do so.

 Studio Arts maintains a Placement Department to assist students in locating employment for which they were prepared.
-In addition, the department maintains contact with employers to obtain updated information regarding available career opportunities and, when appropriate, sends resumes to prospective employers.
+In addition, the department makes daily contact with employers to obtain updated information regarding available career opportunities and, when appropriate, sends resumes to prospective employers.